TkTech/smartie/README.md

 ### Does this library support RAID controllers?

-Sometimes.
+Untested.
 It hasn't been thoroughly tested with RAID controllers, as the target audience for the main program that uses this library is consumer desktops.
 Patches happily accepted if you have one to test with!